algorithmist/algorithmist.github.io/algos/aho_corasick/index.md

 sequence.

 This version of the search algorithm has a complexity of $O(LT)$, where $L$ is the length of the longest keyword.
-This is better than what we had before - in most practical cases, the number of keywords will be much larger than the length of the longest keyword (i.e. $K \gg L$).
-However, there’s still room for improvement.
+This is better than what we had before --- in most practical cases, the number of keywords will be much larger than the length of the longest keyword (i.e. $K \gg L$).
+However, there's still room for improvement.
 Consider what happens when we reach an input character with no matches, or reach a leaf node: We have to go back to the root and back to only a single character further in the input than our last start position.
 This means that we perform lots of redundant traversals of the trie, and thus that our algorithm is slower than it has to be.
-What if we could remember the progress we’ve already made and use it to shortcut through the trie, avoiding backtracking?
+What if we could remember the progress we've already made and use it to shortcut through the trie, avoiding backtracking?
 This is the core insight of the Aho-Corasick algorithm.

 ## The Aho-Corasick Algorithm